Mega Millions jackpot increases to $1.58 billion ahead of Tuesday’s drawing

 This is the second time a lottery prize hit the billion-dollar mark in less than a month.

-One Powerball ticket sold in downtown Los Angeles matched all six winning numbers in July to win the estimated $1 billion prize.
+One Powerball ticket sold at Las Palmitas Mini Market in downtown Los Angeles matched all six winning numbers in July to win the estimated $1 billion prize.

 The lucky winner’s identity hasn’t been announced.